maribies/cat-clicker/README.md

 The requirements are to display a picture of a cat and the number of clicks.
 (Which should increase with every click.)
 The specs of the layout don't matter, so I can style it as I desire.

+I've tried to use CSS grid to style the layout to test my abilities, as I am very comfortable with flexbox, but not as much with grid.

 ## How to Run
 To run:
 1. Download or clone the GitHub file to your local